 The Mountain Park Home Owners Association has standing committees.
 The Board of Directors appoints other ad hoc committees as needed.
 Committee members perform a valuable service for the community but are always in short supply.
-Residents interested in participating on any committee are encouraged to contact the association.
+Residents interested in participating on any committee are encouraged to contact the association or can download a volunteer application.

 The Architectural Committee is the only committee specifically established by the CC&Rs.
 It establishes architectural standards for our community.
 All new construction and modifications to existing exterior structures require the approval of this committee.
 It typically meets once a month.